life-itself/community/vault/setting-the-world-to-rights-residency.md

 ### More

-Democracy cannot work without intense discussion and moral imagination of possibilities that nobody can make real, so isn't our aversion to understanding the big picture a major reason why so many now think our world now needs “saving”?
-The trick is to see and imagine ourselves as something larger, rather than as the people who must change everything.
-This is not a fantasy, as we’re living in a time of change when searching podcasts for obscure perspectives has become a fairly mainstream activity.
+Democracy cannot work without intense discussion and moral imagination of possibilities that nobody, alone, can make real.
+So isn't our aversion to looking at the big picture a major reason why so many now think our world is in peril?
+The trick is to see and imagine oneself as deeply a part of something larger, rather than as "the one" who must change everything.
+We’re living in a time when searching podcasts for new perspectives is mainstream.
 Millions of people are dreaming of a better world, right now as you read this.
+Let's be both humble and serious about it.

 The dismissive attitude towards big discussions was a hallmark of post-modernity — defined by acceptance of lives that we don’t believe in.
 The next cultural era is starting as business-as-usual, politics-as-usual, and thinking-as-usual have lost their aura of invincibility.
 Come and join us in preparing for your perspective, imagination and emotion for the exciting times ahead!